-allocates on volume SYS an extendable contiguous file named XFILE.DTA with a default data block size of 64 sectors and a default index block size of 3 file initially sectors.
-The contains no records and has a record length of one sector (same as a contiguous file).
+The following example allocates on volume SYS an extendable contiguous file named XFILE.DTA with a default data block size of 64 sectors and a default index block size of three sectors.
+The file initially contains no records and has a record length of one sector (same as a contiguous file).
 If the file already exists, has keys of 0000, and is not currently assigned to any task, it is deleted before being allocated.
 If any of these conditions are not met, an error occurs.